For this tutorial we do not offer a free download of the pattern.

 ![]() |

-*Please note that for the crocodile skin version, an industrial machine is required.
+*Please note that the crocodile leather version requires an industrial machine.

-For the two-tone and hand-sewn version, go to the bottom of the page for additional information (tutorial).
+For the two-tone, hand-sewn version, go to the bottom of the page for additional information (tutorial).

 CLASSIC VERSION